 While you have braces it’s important to maintain a balanced diet for the health of your teeth.
 Of course, a healthy diet is always important, but eating too many sugary foods with braces can lead to plaque build-up around your brackets that could permanently stain or damage your teeth.
 Avoiding foods like popcorn, corn on the cob, chewing gum, whole apples, and other sticky foods is also a good idea.
 With a good oral hygiene routine, and a little help from orthodontics, you can have a beautiful and healthy smile.

-We have convenient locations in Wausau, Rhinelander, Stevens Point/Plover, Medford, Weston, Shawano, Wisconsin to serve you.
+We have convenient locations in Wausau, Rhinelander, Stevens Point/Plover, Medford, Weston, and Shawano Wisconsin to serve you.
 Our team is waiting to hear from you, please call today to schedule your FREE consultation or request one online.
 Please visit our FAQ for more information.